12 Feb DRM at Indian Broadcast Engineering Society Conference 2015

 1. How do you evaluate the DRM presence at this year’s conference and exhibition?

 DRM demonstrated its strategic importance in the BES EXPO 2015.
-In addition to a tutorial on Emergency Warning Features (EWF), out of eight sessions in the conference, practically two full sessions were devoted to DRM technology, features, transmitters, chips and receivers.
+In addition to a tutorial on Emergency Warning Functionality (EWF), out of eight sessions in the conference, practically two full sessions were devoted to DRM technology, features, transmitters, chips and receivers.

 The new Indian Government is working on a development agenda with emphasis on Digital India, Make in India etc. The Prime Minister has been talking to everyone every month through the radio programme ‘Mann ki Baat’ (Talk from the Heart).
 This has contributed to the revival of radio listening in general and All India Radio (AIR) in particular.
 Over half the population of the country can only access radio on medium wave, which being mainly analogue suffers from poor audio quality.
 There is also a growing need for a professional traffic information system, as experienced in more advanced countries.
 India has faced a number of natural calamities in the recent past and at present there is no fool proof warning system in place.
 DRM can address both these requirements.